-Whenever some of this patient data changes (e.g., update patient name, change patient identifier...) it is the responsibility of the Order Filler to forward this update to the Automation Manager for all Work Orders which are in process, related to that patient, using transaction
+Whenever some of this patient data changes (e.g., update patient name, change patient

-835 Manager for all Work Orders which are in process, related to that patient, using transaction LAB-4.
+845 identifier...) it is the responsibility of the Order Filler to forward this update to the Automation Manager for all Work Orders which are in process, related to that patient, using transaction LAB-4.